vphantom/pyritephp-example/DEVELOPERS.md

 Templates are located in `templates/xx/` where `xx` is a lowercase language code such as `en` for English.
 Note that if a template doesn't exist in the current language as discovered by the router (see *Router* below), its version per `index.php`'s `PV_DEFAULT_LANG` will be used.
 For convenience, if neither exist, it will be looked for directly in `templates/`, which keeps the structure of single-language applications simpler.

 Utility templates which are located in `templates/lib/` are loaded automatically and available globally.
-For example, our included `templates/lib/form` defines macros such as `input()` available as `form.input()`.

 A single template file is mandatory: `layout.html` which is divided into three blocks: